 Auto receptionists answer calls with a personalized recording and routes calls to a phone user, or call queue.
 You can set up an auto receptionist to route to an IVR system to provide callers with several routing options and allows them search a directory of your phone users.

-Call queues allow you to manage incoming calls so that they're routed to a specific group of users.
-For example, you can route calls to your office's billing, sales, or customer service departments.
+Call queues allow you to manage incoming calls so that they are routed to a specific group of users.
+For example, you can route calls to your organization's billing, sales, or customer service departments.

 You also block numbers for all users in the account or for specific users.
 Blocked numbers can be inbound (numbers will be blocked from calling in) and outbound (phone users in your account won't be able to dial those numbers).

-The Zoom Voice dashboard allows you to see the overall quality of voice calls and filter data based on a specific phone user.
+The Zoom Phone dashboard allows you to see the overall quality of voice calls and filter data based on a specific phone user.
 The usage report allows you to see phone usage data for a specific call queue or phone user.